 You should not stop taking any medication without first talking with your health care provider.
 It is important to maintain a healthy blood pressure.
 ACE inhibitors are generally avoided during pregnancy unless no other medication would be effective for a severe condition.
 Your health care provider will work with you to determine the most appropriate way to treat your blood pressure during pregnancy.

 Can taking ACE Inhibitors during my pregnancy cause birth defects?

 Can taking ACE Inhibitors after the first trimester cause pregnancy complications?

 Yes.
 ACE Inhibitors should be avoided during the second and third trimester of pregnancy.
 When used AFTER the first trimester, ACE Inhibitors can cause low levels of amniotic fluid.
 Amniotic fluid surrounds the baby.
 Low levels of amniotic fluid can lead to health problems for the developing baby.
 Some of these problems include poor lung development, poor growth, poor development of the skull bones, birth defects, problems with the development of the kidneys and even death of the developing baby

 If you took an ACE Inhibitor during the first trimester, a detailed ultrasound to look at the unborn baby can be done in the second trimester.
-If you took an ACE inhibitor after the first trimester, repeated ultrasound scans to look for low fluid around the pregnancy and to monitor the growth of the baby will likely be offered.
+If you took an ACE Inhibitor after the first trimester, repeated ultrasound scans to look for low fluid around the pregnancy and to monitor the growth of the baby may be offered.
 Your health care provider can help to arrange any monitoring appropriate for you.

 Can high blood pressure during my pregnancy cause problems?

 Yes.
 High blood pressure that started before pregnancy or before the 20th week of pregnancy can cause slow growth, low birth weight, or premature delivery (birth before 37 weeks).
 Some women develop elevated blood pressure after the 20th week of pregnancy (known as preeclampsia).
 Treatment depends on how high the blood pressure is and should be discussed further with your health care provider.